-The 2024-2025 school year marks the 100th anniversary of the Northampton School for Girls, and Williston has inspiring plans to commemorate this momentous milestone.
+The 2024-2025 school year marks the 100th anniversary of the Northampton School for Girls (NSFG), and Williston has a new, inspiring tradition to commemorate this momentous milestone.

-Williston’s campus is buzzing with excitement surrounding celebrations for the centennial as the community reconnects with alumna of the NSFG and girls dorms plan activities.
-Isabel Baxter-Paris, a six year senior and Student Body President, delivered an empowering speech during the convocation ceremony on Friday, September 6, in which she touched on the legacy of the women who founded the NSFG.
+Williston’s campus is buzzing with excitement surrounding celebrations for the centennial as the community reconnects with alumnae of the NSFG and girls dorms plan activities.
+Isabel Baxter-Paris, a six-year senior and Student Body President, delivered an empowering speech during the convocation ceremony on Friday, September 6, in which she touched on the legacy of the women who founded the NSFG.

 The Williston Northampton School has an interesting history, starting with longstanding ties between Williston Academy and the Northampton School for Girls, which led to the merging of the two in 1971 to become a private coeducational institution.
 The NSFG was founded in 1924 by Sarah Whittaker and Dorothy Bement, and it had many traditions which, over the years, have been left in the past.